AdnanWarwande/blog-app-spring-react/README.md

-# 📝 Full-Stack Blogging Platform (Spring Boot & React Monorepo)
+# 📝 Full-Stack Blogging Platform (Spring Boot & React)

 This repository contains the complete source code for a responsive, full-stack blogging application.
 This project is structured as a Monorepo, separating the backend RESTful API services (Spring Boot) from the dynamic user interface (React).